Rangers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers face Jorge Soler and the Miami Marlins at Globe Life Field on Friday.
-First pitch is at 8:05 PM ET.
+Luis Arraez and the Miami Marlins will try to defeat Marcus Semien and the Texas Rangers when the teams square off on Saturday at 4:05 PM ET.

-The Rangers are favored in this one, at -140, while the underdog Marlins have +115 odds to upset.
-The game's total has been set at 8.5 runs.
+The Rangers are favored in this one, at -135, while the underdog Marlins have +115 odds to upset.
+The over/under is 8 runs for the contest (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.